 Copies of pertinent articles, audiotapes or videotapes should accompany all nominations.
 In addition, letters in support of nominations are encouraged.
 These letters should set out the content of the item(s) and indicate their significance to the citizens of their area or the state as a whole.
 Any follow-up or reaction to the item(s) should be summarized, as well.
 Final selection of the winners will be determined by the President of The Missouri Bar with the assistance of The Missouri Bar´s Executive Committee.

-2014-15 Missouri Bar President Reuben Shelton presented three journalists the 2014 Excellence in Legal Journalism Awards at the 148th Annual Missouri Press Association Convention held September 27, 2014, at the Holiday Inn Convention Center in Columbia, Mo.
+Incoming Missouri Bar President Erik Bergmanis presented two journalists the 2015 Excellence in Legal Journalism Awards at the 149th Annual Missouri Press Association Convention held September 12, 2015, at the Holiday Inn Convention Center in Columbia, Mo.

 Comments?
 Suggestions?
 Click here to contact us